Skenkel/skenkel.github.io/README.md

 Who am I?

 These days I focus on technology and art.
-I have a day job, (involving reliability and distributed systems), but that's not really what this is about.
-As an update, I am currently looking for another SRE dayjob (either remote or in austin).
+I have a day job, (involving reliability, distributed systems and using ml for practical things), but that's not really what this is about.

 I've always been a weeb, and that is a defining component of my aesthetic, so most of my art is exploring that subculture.
+This is about me exploring that subculture on the bleeding edge of technology and aesthetics.

 What happened to the old site?